 Chromosomal Mutations: In living organisms, mutations occur at a rate of one per every ten million cell replications.
 And as compared to the more than 100 trillion cells in the human body, this number is rather insignificant.

 Chromosomes are thread-like structures where the genetic material DNA is packaged.
 They are located in the nucleus of cells and undergo condensation before cell division.
 Like any other processes, the chromosome may encounter random genetic changes or be affected by it.

-In this article, we will explore as what happens when a chromosome encounters such changes in its structure, number, and type.
+On this page, we explored what happens when a chromosome encounters such changes in its structure, number, and type.

 Table of Contents

 - What is a Chromosomal Mutation?

 - Chromosomal Number Mutations